 - Lemon zest (optional)

-- 2 Tbsp Simple syrup (equal parts sugar and water), alternately 1 Tbsp sugar and 1 Tbsp water
+- 2 tablespoon Simple syrup (equal parts sugar and water), alternately 1 tablespoon sugar and 1 tablespoon water

 - Place all ingredients into a blender and puree until thoroughly mixed (1-2 minutes).
 Chill.